suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 # How to contribute

-Thank you for your interest in contributing to a NetPyNE project!.
-NetPyNE is open source and available at [GitHub repository][NlN-repo].
+Thank you for your interest in contributing to NetPyNE project!.
+NetPyNE is open source and available at [GitHub repository](https://github.com/Neurosim-lab/netpyne).

 [NetPyNE](http://netpyne.org/overview.html) is currently being developed and supported by [Neurosin lab](http://neurosimlab.org/) and accepts contributions in the form of bug reports, fixes, feature additions, and documentation improvements (even just typo corrections).
-The best way to start contributing is by [opening an issue](https://github.com/Neurosim-lab/netpyne/issues) or [fork][GH-fork] the repository on our GitHub page and make a [Pull Request][GH-pr] with your changes.
+The best way to start contributing is by [opening an issue](https://github.com/Neurosim-lab/netpyne/issues) or [fork](https://help.github.com/en/articles/fork-a-repo) the repository on our GitHub page and make a [Pull Request](https://help.github.com/en/articles/creating-a-pull-request) with your changes.

 Users and contributors to NetPyNE are expected to follow our [coding conventions](#coding-conventions).